 - The first line of this file declares the bot type.
 Here it’s Google AdSense, which is disallowed to none.
 That means the AdSense ads can appear throughout the website.

 - The next user agent is *, which means all the search engine bots are disallowed to /search pages.
-That means disallowed to all search and label pages(due to the same URL structure).
+That means disallowed to all search and label pages(same URL structure).

 - And allow tag define that all pages other than disallowing section will be allowed to crawl.